Class 4B

 PE

-4B have Swimming on Monday and PE on Tuesday.
-Please make sure your child has the correct kit to take part (white top, black/blue shorts or tracksuit bottoms and trainers, swimming trunks, swimming costume, swimming hat).
+4B have PE on Tuesday afternoon and Wednesday morning.
+Please make sure your child has the correct kit to take part (white top, black shorts or tracksuit bottoms and trainers.)

 Book Bags